-Deciphering Aristotle's gift from god is a bit of a stretch for a coloring book site.
+Deciphering Aristotle's gift from God is a bit of a stretch for a coloring book site, but the famous philosopher

-This projection, reveals the four most basic elements of our realm, Earth, Air, Fire and Water.
+This celestial projection reveals the four most basic elements of our realm: Earth, Air, Fire, and Water.

 Brown, Blue, Red and Yellow, are directly associated with the four elements of the realm.
 Any other colors that can be imagined will be mixed parts of these base colors.

 The same esthetic goes for the base elements in our realm: Earth, Air, Fire, and Water.